SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 # Exercise 1 - Creating Your First Story

-In this exercise, we will create...
+🚩In this exercise, we will create...

 As a business analyst for the BestRun company, we are interested in a business intelligence dashboard to utilize our finance and shipping data to guide business decision making.
 We can do this by creating a story.